Sidelobes: Sidelobes for case of uniformly-illuminated aperture

 A uniform aperture distribution, as provided in the two examples above, gives the maximum possible directivity for a given aperture size, but it also produces the maximum sidelobe level.
 Sidelobe levels can be reduced by tapering the edges of the aperture distribution (changing from uniformity) at the expense of reduced directivity.

 The nulls between sidelobes occur when the radiation patterns passes through the origin in the complex plane.
 Hence, adjacent sidelobes are generally 180° out of phase to each other.

 Grating lobes

 For discrete aperture antennas (such as phased arrays) in which the element spacing is greater than a half wavelength, the spatial aliasing effect causes some sidelobes to become substantially larger in amplitude, and approaching the level of the main lobe; these are called grating lobes, and they are either identical, or nearly identical as shown in the figure, copies of the main beams.

 Grating lobes are a special case of a sidelobe.
 In such a case, the sidelobes should be considered all the lobes lying between the main lobe and the first grating lobe, or between grating lobes.
 It is conceptually useful to distinguish between sidelobes and grating lobes because grating lobes have larger amplitudes than most, if not all, of the other sidelobes.
-The mathematics of grating lobes is the same as of X-ray diffraction.
+The mathematics of grating lobes is the same as that of X-ray diffraction.